Advice on a range of issues such as regulatory standards and houses in multiple occupation (HMO).

 - ensuring that the HMO is safe for the occupiers, especially in relation to the fire precautions, gas and electrical safety.

 - ensuring that the property is maintained in a reasonable condition, including all fixtures, furnishings and appliances.

 - ensuring that the gardens are free from waste and kept in a tidy condition.

 We have a guidance document which provides information on Amenity Standards in licensed and non licensed HMO's which includes advice on fire safety, gas, electrics, repairs and much more.

 Buying a property to let as an HMO

 You will need planning permission for all new Houses of Multiple Occupation in Hatfield.
-Please visit our planning page for further information.
+Please visit our planning and building area for further information.

 Further advice and guidance for landlords and letting agents

 The PAL scheme recognises landlords and agents that meet their legal obligations and those that go above and beyond to provide quality homes.
 Free and voluntary to join, PAL offers landlords and letting agents many benefits including public recognition, advice and training, free promotion and local discounts.
 Find out more at www.pal-online.org.uk.